 Building on the global IUCN-Holcim Phase I agreement (2007-2010), the overall objective of the Phase II agreement (2011-2013) is to further develop a relationship that will enable the effective implementation of the Biodiversity Management System, demonstrate better biodiversity conservation and business outcomes to the Holcim Group, and extend the approach to the wider building material sector.

 The Phase II agreement aims to deliver:

 - Effective implementation of the Biodiversity Management System within Holcim

-- Influence policies and legal instruments in selected countries to enable the building material sector to deliver better biodiversity conservation outcomes
+- Provide guidance in the development of policies and legal instruments to enable the building material sector to deliver better biodiversity conservation outcomes

 - Influence the development of sector-wide standards for biodiversity conservation